⚽ FIFA World Cup offer: First month 80% off. Experience the platform before you commit. Claim →

 Soft CTA

-If you are running a US startup and managing contractor onboarding via Google Docs, DocuSign, and a spreadsheet, Omnivoo Contract Management compresses the six-step workflow to 10 to 20 minutes at a flat $49 per finalized contract.
+If you are running a US startup and managing contractor onboarding via Google Docs, DocuSign, and a spreadsheet, Omnivoo Contract Management compresses the six-step workflow to 10 to 20 minutes at $49 per contractor per month.
 Country-aware contract, IRS tax form, KYC, payment setup, audit trail, year-end data ready.
-The fee stops when the contract is finalized.
+Per-seat subscription, cancel anytime.

 See also: onboarding global contractors checklist, independent contractor agreement template, Form 1099-NEC vs W-8BEN for contractors, and the /solutions/contract-management page.